emartech/content-blocks-book/concepts.md

 - concepts which are under consideration so it could be moved up to the *Base concepts* in the future but it has a chance to be dropped as well
 - the technical assumptions we used to define the concepts.
 If an assumption seems to be invalidated then we have to check the validity of the related concepts.

+## Personas
+There are two personas according to the two important use-cases of the editor:

+**Bob, the builder:** who creates the templates and the base parts of it, the layouts and the blocks.
+He is expert in HTML and want to use his code snippets from other editors as well.

+**Claire, the editor:** who creates and send campaigns.
+She only knows basic HTML and want to use visual tools to fill up the content.

 ## Base technical concepts
 **Custom HTML based:** the email editing is based upon the existing Custom HTML campaign type.